Why doesn’t the “HEIC Convert” app work with my device?

 Yes, all single pictures that have been taken by an iPhone and saved as a JPEG will be converted.
 You can also convert panoramas that are a fusion of several pics.
 However, JPEG pictures that are bigger than 20 MBytes cannot be converted.

-Why doesn’t it migrate Live and Burst images?
+Why doesn’t it migrate Portrait, Live and Burst images?

 Apple uses special encoding around those particular types of images and the app doesn’t support it.